darkawesome/blog/content/blog/GeologyAnalysis.md

 Moran’s I Statistic (0.3864):

-The positive value (0.3864) indicates a positive spatial autocorrelation, suggesting that similar values tend to be close to each other in space.Which we previously have seen with the data points for the trails in the state.
+The positive value (0.3864) indicates Housing in buildings with 10 or more units is somewhat, randomly dispersed.
+We have previously seen this with the data points for the trails in the state.
 Standard Deviate (37.838):

-The high standard deviate indicates that the observed Moran’s I value is significantly different from what we would expect under the assumption of spatial randomness.
+The high standard deviation indicates that the observed Moran’s I value is significantly different from what we would expect under the assumption of spatial randomness.
 This is further supported by the very low p-value.
 ### P-value (2.2e-16):

 The extremely low p-value (2.2e-16) indicates strong evidence against the null hypothesis of spatial randomness.
-In practical terms, it suggests that the spatial pattern observed is unlikely to be due to random chance.The alternative hypothesis being “greater” suggests that the observed spatial autocorrelation is greater than what would be expected under the assumption of spatial randomness.Interpretation of a Moran’s I Plot:
+In practical terms, it suggests that the spatial pattern observed is unlikely to be due to random chance.
+The alternative hypothesis is “greater” which indicates that the observed spatial autocorrelation is greater than what would be expected under the assumption of spatial randomness.
+Interpretation of a Moran’s I Plot:

 Clustering in the Bottom Left Corner: This suggests local clusters of similar values.
 Meaning that neighboring areas tend to have similar values, contributing to positive spatial autocorrelation.